zw2497/Database-Engine/README.md

 ### Submission Instructions

 Run the submission script to package and zip your file.
 It will ask you to submit you and your partners' UNIs and specify the assignment.
+It will create a zip file in the current directory.
 Submit the generated ZIP file to Canvas.

-#### Windows users:

-The submission bash script won't work for you unless you do an ubuntu installation.
-Copy your entire databass system into a new folder and name it uni_offset.

-Run test_offset.py inside this new databass copy to make sure it all still works and that you've gotten all the right files.
-Zip the file and submit it to Canvas.

-#### Everyone:

-Both partners should submit on their Canvas accounts, and you should put your partner's name and UNI in the comments on your Canvas submission.
+Both partners should submit on their Canvas accounts.